ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 I've recently created a NuGet package that I published on nuget.org.
 To make this process as smoothed and simple as possible I've created a pipeline in Azure DevOps to create and publish my package.

 My preferred way of working with NuGet packages is to first create a prerelease version of a package and use it in my software.
-If I'm confident that it works properly I create a release version.
+If I'm confident that it works I create a release version.

-To support this workflow, using the Multi-stage pipelines feature that's currently in preview, I've created a single pipeline that:
+I've created a single pipeline to support this workflow, using the Multi-stage pipelines feature that's currently in preview.
+The pipeline:

 - builds my solution
 - creates a prerelease version of my package